 Guests can see the animals up-close in their natural habitat from the comfort of their car in the drive-thru experience.
 The park also offers a Wildlife Excursion, a guided tour through the park to learn more about the animals.
-Visitors have a chance to feed adult bears during the tour.
+Visitors have a chance to feed adult bears during the visit.

 Some of the other attractions at Yellowstone Bear World are amusement rides, a petting zoo, and animal feeding.
 It’s the only place in the US for visitors to bottle feed bear cubs, also available for kids.

 Address: 6010 S 4300 W, Rexburg, ID 83440

 Zoo Boise is a popular family destination in Boise, Idaho.
 The zoo was founded in 1916 after discovering a lost monkey from a traveling circus.
 It developed around where the monkey was found, now included within the Julia Davis Park.

 Zoo Boise hosts various animal exhibits to showcase animals from around the world.
 Its most prominent zone is the African Plains.
 The area includes exhibitions of African animals – lions, giraffes, zebras, leopards, tigers, and primates.
 The region also features an African boat ride and an African Village.

 The zoo continues to expand animal exhibitions with plans for Asian animals and animals from the Americas.